usaid-cs/yesterday-i-learned/sql.md

 - **Select text only after converting it to `TEXT`**. `SELECT 'Foo'` is actually of unknown type. `SELECT 'Foo'::TEXT` returns a column with type `text` (test with `pg_typeof('Foo'::TEXT)`).
 - If you try to shrink/decrease a `varchar` column's length (for example from `varchar(100)` to `varchar(1)`), all the data needs to fit in the new column.
 Postgres will NOT truncate the column for you: `ERROR:  value too long for type character varying(1)`.
 You can do a `USING` to limit the length of data as you alter: `ALTER TABLE foo ALTER COLUMN bar TYPE varchar(1) USING bar::varchar(1);`.
 * [`WITH` expressions](https://www.postgresql.org/docs/10/queries-with.html) (common table expressions) allow you do declare basically anything inside the `WITH` block, and use it in the query that follows: `WITH regional_sales AS (SELECT...)
 SELECT ...
 FROM regional_sales`.
 Word has it that [CTEs are quite expensive](https://hakibenita.medium.com/be-careful-with-cte-in-postgresql-fca5e24d2119) if used incorrectly.
+- `ALTER TABLE ALTER COLUMN SET DEFAULT` only affects rows that are inserted/updated, not existing ones.
+- `ALTER TABLE ADD COLUMN ...
+DEFAULT` **does** affect existing rows, writing that default value into every row, **if** the postgres version is 10 or under.
+- Postgres [in particular](https://stackoverflow.com/a/20154382/1558430) allows multiple NULLs in a nullable, yet UNIQUE column.
+Other databases might not have the same behaviour.

 ## Performance